froukje/datamapu/content/posts/classical_ml/random_forest.md

 ## Build a Random Forest

-A Random Forest is an example of an ensemble learning method.
-More precicely it is an example for *Bagging* or *Bootstrap aggregation*.
-Bagging is in general used to reduce the variance in a dataset.
+A Random Forest is an example of an *ensemble learning method*.
+More precisely it is an example for a *Bagging* or *Bootstrap aggregation* method.
 Consider a dataset of N samples and M features.
-The algorithm to build a Random Forest is as follows:
+A Random Forest consists of $s$ Decision Trees, each of which is build as follows.

-1. Draw $n<=N$ samples without replacement (bootstrapping)
+1. Draw $n<=N$ samples without replacement.
+This is also called [bootstrapping]().
+For these $n$ samples a Decision Tree is build considering the following condistions.
-2. At each node draw $m<<M$ of all possible features randomly.
+2. At each node draw a subset of features randomly.
+That means, if at at node $i$, $M_i$ features are available, draw $m_i<<M_i$ features randomly.
-3. From these $m$ drawn features select the one with the best split (see [Decision Trees - Explaine]() for a detailed explanation.)
+3. From these $m_i$ drawn features select the one with the best split.
+To learn how to find the best split, check [Decision Trees - Explaine]() for a detailed explanation.
 4. Build each tree completely without [pruning]()

 Doing that results in $m$ Decision Tree models.
 Each tree was build independingly and may therefore give different results.